 Who Should Attend Standard First Aid?

-Western Canada Fire & First Aid’s Standard First Aid course is designed for those individuals who live or work in areas where the availability of Emergency Medical Services may be delayed and for those trying to meet Government regulations.
+Western Canada Fire & First Aid’s First aid course is designed for those individuals who live or work in areas where the availability of emergency medical services may be delayed and for those trying to meet Government regulations.
 For more information on government regulations pertaining to first aid certifications on the work site, please visit Province of Alberta – OHS Code Explanation Guide – Part 11 First Aid.
 First aid training is a great skill set that can be applied in various situations – at work and at home.
 Note: Age requirement is 14 years of age with parents consent.

 Standard First Aid Course Content